Aspects of the commuting graph: Simple groups whose commuting graph is a cograph or a chordal graph

 It is clear that all of them belong to $G$, and that $g_1\sim g_2\sim g_3\sim g_4$ in $\Gamma(G)$.
 A short calculation gives the commutators of the other three pairs; none of them is trivial.
-So we have a path in $\Gamma(G)$.
+So we have an induced path in $\Gamma(G)$.

 But the argument gives more.
-In fact none of the commutators is a scalar matrix, so if $Z$ is any subgroup of the centre of $G$ (the group of scalar matrices), then we also have an induced $P_4$ in $\Gamma(G/Z)$, so that $\Gamma(G/Z)$ is not a cograph.
-In particular, $\Gamma(\PSL(3,q))$ is not a cograph.
+In fact none of the commutators is a scalar matrix, so if $Z$ is any subgroup of the centre of $G$ (the group of scalar matrices), then we also have an induced path in $\Gamma(G/Z)$, so that $\Gamma(G/Z)$ is not a cograph.
+In particular, $\Gamma(\PSL_3(q))$ is not a cograph.

 Now we can cover the remaining two cases.
-Since $\PSL(3,2)\cong\PSL(2,7)$, the commuting graph of $\PSL(3,2)$ is not a cograph.
-Also, $\PSL(3,2)$ is a subgroup of both $\SL(3,4)$ and $\PSL(3,4)$, so their commuting graphs are not cographs either.
+Since $\PSL_3(2)\cong\PSL_2(7)$, the commuting graph of $\PSL_3(2)$ is not a cograph.
+Also, $\PSL_3(2)$ is a subgroup of both $\SL_3(4)$ and $\PSL_3(4)$, so their commuting graphs are not cographs either.

 For the remainder of the proof, we use the Levi decomposition of parabolic subgroups of groups with BN-pairs (see~\cite[Section 8.5]{Carter}).
 The Borel subgroup $H$ of such a group is generated by the root subgroups corresponding to the positive roots with respect to a fundamental system $\Pi$ of roots.
 Parabolic subgroups $P_\Phi$ are those which contain $H$; they are generated by $H$ together with the root subgroups corresponding to the negatives of a subset $\Phi$ of the negatives of the fundamental group.
 According to the Levi decomposition, $P_\Phi$ is the semidirect product of its unipotent radical by the \emph{Levi factor} $L_\Phi$, a group with BN-pair corresponding to the roots $\Phi$.
 In the covering group, $L_\Phi$ may have a centre, which may or may not be killed when we factor out the centre of $G$.
-(For example, $\SL(n,q)$ has a parabolic subgroup corresponding to the first two roots, generated by all upper unitriangular matrices together with the lower unitriangular matrices with non-zero off-diagonal elements in positions $1,2,3$ only.
-These generate $\SL(3,q)$; its image in $\PSL(n,q)$ is either $\SL(3,q)$ or $\PSL(3,q)$ depending on the congruence of $n$ and $q$ mod~$3$.)
+(For example, $\SL_n(q)$ has a parabolic subgroup corresponding to the first two roots, generated by all upper unitriangular matrices together with the lower unitriangular matrices with non-zero off-diagonal elements in positions $1,2,3$ only.
+These generate $\SL_3(q)$; its image in $\PSL_n(q)$ is either $\SL_3(q)$ or $\PSL_3(q)$ depending on the congruence of $n$ and $q$ mod~$3$.)